Alyssa-Ann/Machine-_Learning_Dashboard_Capstone_2021/README.md

 - Rating, Rating Count, and Maximum Installs were not included in the features because they were used to create the Good_App column and any machine learning selected would find this relationship and would result in a perfect match for the data no matter what.

+## Training and Testings Sets

+X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=78)

+- X values for the data training were all the Features that were selected to be included above.

+- y values were simply the values from the Good_App column.